Questions on this page

 Do I have to wear a face covering at all times?

-As the government guidance changes in this area (specifically around age of participant) it is up to clubs to make an appropriate risk assessment for their club environment based on all the relevant factors.
+As the government guidance or local infection rates change it is up to clubs to make an appropriate risk assessment for their club environment based on all the relevant factors.

-During 1:1 fencing activity younger fencers are typically shorter which requires them to get closer to hit each other.
+Clubs may choose to continue to put in place other risk mitigation strategies to reduce the risk of transmission where face coverings/mask liners are not in use.
+For example, during 1:1 fencing activity younger fencers are typically shorter which requires them to get closer to hit each other.
 They may also not be as technically able to retreat from attacks and thus be spending longer time at closer distances.
-Any risk assessment around use of face masks or fencing mask liners for young people MUST include consideration of these aspects.
+Whilst one possible mitigation is use of mask liners, an alternative mitigation strategy would be to reduce the time spent in 1:1 sparring element, and use constraint coaching methods to limit certain moves.

 Do I have to wear a face covering whilst refereeing?
 What if I can’t be heard?

-Yes, you should wear a face covering whilst refereeing.
+Yes, you are strongly recommended to wear a face covering or a visor whilst refereeing unless you are legally exempt.
 Shouting, particularly inside, increases the risk of transmission.
 Wearing of a face covering by a referee protects the fencers as well as the referee.
-All refereeing activities should be done at 2m social distancing.
+All refereeing activities should maximise social distancing where possible.
 FIE hand signals should be used to phrase and award hits if necessary.

 In the event that a person (coach/referee) needs to oversee an activity and is concerned that participants cannot hear/see instructions to start or stop, we recommend the use of electronic whistles.
 These should be sanitised between uses.